 WHAT IS ACUPUNCTURE?

-This acupuncture’s goal to restore normalcy to the body’s energy balance by utilizing a combination of acupoints located on the twelve meridians.
+Our goal with acupuncture is to restore normalcy to the body’s energy balance by utilizing a combination of acupoints located on the twelve meridians.
 This is accomplished by a variety of means; The acupuncture needle is just one.
 Other means included electronic stimulation, laser beam, or pressure massage.

 One would assume inserting a needle into the skin would be painful since most of us can relate to being stuck with a pin or having a hypodermic injection.
 However, four acupuncture needles can easily be inserted into the hole of a hypodermic needle.
 Because of the extreme slenderness of the needle, most people compare the sensation as “less than a mosquito bite”, or they feel nothing at all.